This is an old post, kept for posterity. The theory is still good though.

 Yeah, it's hard.

 But it's not impossible.
 And thanks to the likes of LESS and SASS it's now at least manageable.
 There's no real magic to it, it's just simply a case of sweating the details.
-From my own experience with OpenDAWS, I can tell you that forms will be the biggest point of pain.
+From my own experience with creating sites, I can tell you that forms are be the biggest point of pain.
 It's not that they're impossible, but that they require far more thinking about than most elements.

 My advice would be to start with a framework that already has most of this taken care of already.
-Unfortunately, there's not many of those around, so you're going to be stuck with either Baseline, OpenDAWS or Blueprint.
 Alternatively, if you're a masochist, you can do it from scratch yourself.

 The Living Design

 Over the past couple of years, I've come to advocate a two stage approach to design.
-In the first step, concept wireframes are produced using Visio, Omnigraffle or any other UX wireframing tool of choice.
+In the first step, concept wireframes are produced using your design tool of choice.
 This allows for very rapid design and iteration on ideas.
 Then, once the initial concept has been agreed, this can be fleshed out into an ultra simple, working functional wireframe built to be used.
 This then allows for user testing, as your test subjects can actually interact with a real example of the final product.

 The upside of this is simple – by restricting the elements we can use to design initially, and then moving to a live, workable version, we avoid unnecessary chrome creeping in to the design.
 It tends to therefore produce a more elegant, cleaner end product.